blaiprat/jquery.cssQueue/README.md

 The parameter needs to be an Array with one or more objects using the following properties

 ```
+	delay:				delay the executing of this step (in ms), defalut to 0
 	addClassName:		name of the class or classes that will be added
 	removeClassName:	name of the class or classes that will be removed
-	transition: 		if set to true, the plugin will wait to the transition to finish before continuing (default false)
+	transition: 		if set to true, the plugin will wait to the transition
+						to finish before continuing (default false)
 	callBack:			function to be called after the actual step is applied
 ```
 #### Example